Jehu Chiapas

 Jehu Beezye Chiapas Pérez (born 3 October 1985) is a Mexican former professional footballer who played as a midfielder.
+He is the current manager of Spanish club Salamanca CF UDS.

 Club career

-Chiapas joined the Pumas youth system and worked his way through the ranks to debut in 2005; in 2011 he transferred to San Luis FC.
+Chiapas joined the Pumas youth system and worked his way through the ranks to debut in 2005.
+In 2011 he transferred to San Luis FC.
 He usually plays in the left flank of the defense and this season would try to become a regular starter.